← Illusions in the Boardroom

 Architectural coupling produces regulatory exposure: a change requiring three days of code takes four months because it propagates across nine teams.
 Once reconciliation is available at negligible cost, the absence of reconciliation becomes a discoverable governance choice.

 A European insurer receives notice of a regulatory change: all policies above € 25,000 annual premium must observe a mandatory 48-hour cooling-off period before activation.
-During this window, payment may be collected, the policy may be cancelled without penalty, claims are not valid, and risk exposure must not be recognised on the balance sheet.
+During the window, payment may be collected, the policy may be cancelled without penalty, claims are not valid, and risk exposure must not be recognised on the balance sheet.

 ...